-A fortunate thing about insurance points is that if you get a ticket for a minor traffic infraction, your insurer might not notice for some time.
+If you get a ticket for a minor traffic infraction, your insurer might not notice for some time.
 This means it probably won’t impact your insurance premiums for a while.

 That said, the gist here is similar to the system used by insurance companies.
 In other words, the more severe the violation, the more points you're likely to be given.
 Rack up too many points in too short of a time and you can kiss your license goodbye—at least temporarily.